Summary

 LGBT rights

-A longtime supporter of civil unions, Casey stated his support for same-sex marriage on April 1, 2013.[112][113]
-He also supports the adoption of children by same-sex couples.[45]
+Casey voted for the Don’t Ask, Don’t Tell Repeal Act of 2010.[106][107]
+A longtime supporter of civil unions, Casey stated his support for same-sex marriage in 2013.[108][109]
+He also supports the adoption of children by same-sex couples.[43]

-In June 2019, Casey was one of 18 senators to sign a letter to United States Secretary of State Mike Pompeo requesting an explanation of a State Department decision not to issue an official statement that year commemorating Pride Month or issue the annual cable outlining activities for embassies commemorating Pride Month.
-They also asked why the LGBTI special envoy position had remained vacant and wrote, “preventing the official flying of rainbow flags and limiting public messages celebrating Pride Month signals to the international community that the United States is abandoning the advancement of LGBTI rights as a foreign policy priority.”[114]
+Casey was one of 18 senators to sign a letter in 2019 to United States Secretary of State Mike Pompeo requesting an explanation of a State Department decision not to issue an official statement that year commemorating Pride Month or issue the annual cable outlining activities for embassies commemorating Pride Month.
+They also asked why the LGBTI special envoy position had remained vacant and wrote, “preventing the official flying of rainbow flags and limiting public messages celebrating Pride Month signals to the international community that the United States is abandoning the advancement of LGBTI rights as a foreign policy priority.”[110]

 Personal life

-Casey and his wife, Terese, were married in 1985, and have four children.[115]
-In 2023, Casey announced that he had prostate cancer and would undergo treatment.[116][117]
+Casey and his wife, Terese, were married in 1985, and have four children.[111]

 Electoral history